This page is a printable version of: https://www.iow.nhs.uk/Patients-and-Visitors/over-seas-visitors/overseas-visitors.htm

 Overseas visitors who need healthcare while in the United Kingdom may not be entitled to free healthcare from the National Health Service.

 The Department of Health charging regulations places a legal obligation on NHS Trusts to establish whether a person is an overseas visitor to whom charges apply, or whether they are exempt from charges.

-To carry out these assessments IOW NHS Trust has a dedicated overseas visitors team who specialize in assessing patients to establish whether as patient is liable for charges or if an exemption applies.
+To carry out these assessments we have a dedicated overseas visitors team who specialise in assessing patients to establish whether they are liable for charges or if an exemption applies.
 This may involve asking the patient to provide documents to prove or support entitlement.
 Patients who are assessed as not entitled to free care will be required to pay for their treatment and be asked to make an upfront payment.